 Lastly is one of the main features of the device; the new, whole-home interface.
 Yes, this feature eventually came to other smart displays, but buying a Google-branded display means you’ll get the newest features first.

 And what a feature it is in the bedroom.
 Think about it: Voice is not always the best interface, depending on the situation.
 I lost track of how many times I woke my wife up by speaking smart home commands to a voice assistant in the bedroom.
 Now I don’t have to, thanks to the touch controls on the Google Home Hub.

 None of my experience means that Google’s Home Hub is bad in other rooms.
 I just think it’s ideal for a bedroom due to it’s smaller size and feature set.
+It really helped to modernise our room even more as it goes with our modern bedroom furniture.
 I could see folks be happy with one of these in their kitchens as well for similar reasons, plus the ability to follow step-by-step recipes.
 Although the small device won’t provide ear-shattering sound for those that like their music loud, my family thinks the sound levels and quality are at least as good as a Google Home Mini.
 To fill a few rooms with music, you’ll likely want a larger or dedicated smart speaker.